A Charlie Brown Christmas: Home media

 and It's Flashbeagle, Charlie Brown.

 In December 2014, a 50th anniversary 2-DVD set was released.
 It also features the special It's Christmastime Again, Charlie Brown, and the Making of... documentary from previous editions.

 On October 31, 2017, it was released on 4K UHD Blu-ray disc containing It's Christmastime Again, Charlie Brown and the Making of... special.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.

 Legacy

 A Charlie Brown Christmas has become a Christmas staple in the United States.
 Within the scope of future Peanuts specials, it established their style, combining thoughtful themes, jazzy scores, and simple animation.
 It also, according to author Charles Solomon, established the half-hour animated special as a television tradition, inspiring the creation of numerous others, including How the Grinch Stole Christmas!
 (1966) and Frosty the Snowman (1969).
 (Earlier animated specials such as Mr. Magoo's Christmas Carol and Rudolph the Red-Nosed Reindeer ran a full hour.)
 USA Today summarized the program's appeal upon its 40th anniversary in 2005: "Scholars of pop culture say that shining through the program's skeletal plot is the quirky and sophisticated genius that fueled the phenomenal popularity of Schulz's work."
 Beyond its references to religion, unheard of on television at the time, the special also marked the first time children voiced animated characters.

 The special influenced dozens of young aspiring artists and animators, many of whom went on to work within both the comics and animation industries, among them Eric Goldberg (Pocahontas), Pete Docter (Monsters, Inc., Up), Andrew Stanton (Finding Nemo, WALL-E), Jef Mallett (Frazz), and Patrick McDonnell (Mutts).
 The show's score made an equally pervasive impact on viewers who would later perform jazz, among them David Benoit and George Winston.
 More directly, the special launched a series of Peanuts films, TV specials (many of them holiday-themed) and other works of entertainment.

-Linus' speech near the end of the special was used in the Sidewalk Prophets Christmas song "What a Glorious Night".
+Linus's speech near the end of the special was used in the Sidewalk Prophets Christmas song "What a Glorious Night".

 The problems encountered during the special's production prompted CBS to place a "premium on quality" for its future Christmas specials, and for How the Grinch Stole Christmas!, CBS allotted Chuck Jones a budget of $315,000, quadrupling its budget compared to A Charlie Brown Christmas.